 State-of-the-art Health Science Campus.
-Students in the assistant in pathology program attend classes with students in UToledo’s medical school and physician assistant program.
+Students in the assistant in pathology program attend classes with students in UToledo’s physician assistant program.
 They learn in UToledo’s advanced anatomy labs and innovative simulation center — one of the best in the U.S.

 100% of UToledo graduates in the master's pathology assistant program in the past few years found positions as pathology assistants or in related field positions within a year of graduation.

 UToledo’s robust curriculum includes didactic studies and practical, hands-on experience in anatomic pathology.

 Students have the opportunity for practical, hands-on learning in both medical and forensic autopsy services, as well as practical work experience in surgical pathology.
 During clinical rotations, students receive exposure to a wide range of experiences as they rotate through various laboratories.

 All our students work with their advisors on a scholarly project (a literature review or a practice-based study).
 Our students are encouraged to present their projects at our annual departmental Goldblatt Scientific Day and at national meetings, such as the American Association of Pathologists' Assistants.